collapsed-stacks/startups/questions/7843/is-it-illegal-to-ask-people-their-race-ethnicity-as-part-of-their-profile-on-a-w.md

 - tagged: `legal`, `hiring`
 - score: 3

-<p>When I fill out a profile on many websites, I don't see many of them ask you your ethnicity.
-Is there a law against this? </p>
+When I fill out a profile on many websites, I don't see many of them ask you your ethnicity.
+Is there a law against this?

-<p>I know you can't discriminate against someone in hiring but not every website does hiring though I'm sure the companies that own the website want to know this demographics data for their business logic.</p>
+I know you can't discriminate against someone in hiring but not every website does hiring though I'm sure the companies that own the website want to know this demographics data for their business logic.

-<p>Thoughts?</p>
+Thoughts?

 ## Answer 7845